 The digitized utterances were automatically segmented and aligned to the word list.
 Then each utterance was audited and the segmentation was checked, and corrected if necessary, by an annotator using an auditing and segmenting tool developed by LDC.

 Finally, sound files containing individual utterances were generated using the alignment and segmentation information.
 The sound files for this corpus were created with 100 msec of silent time before and after each utterance.
 Any files that contained noticeable clipping were automatically removed.

-For an example of this corpus, please listen to this audio sample
+For an example of the data in this corpus, please listen to this sample (WAV)